Dylan-Cairns/OSM_Cycle_Maps_QGIS_Style/README.md

 ### 4. Add hillshading

-While it's possible to create hillshades from SRTM data directly, the process seems to be complex and I haven't had much luck.
-If anyone can provide simple instructions on how to create nice looking hillshading from SRTM data from directly within QGIS, please let me know.
+While it's possible to create hillshades from SRTM data directly, the process seems to be complex and I haven't had much luck creating nice looking hillshades.
+If anyone can provide simple instructions on how to create attractive hillshading from SRTM data from directly within QGIS, please let me know.

 In the mean time, the best source I've found is the hillshading layer from the maptiler topo style.